prophile/typ-report/sections/background.md

-Secondly, if `Future` is representable[^rep] (represented by some type `i`) then `Signal` is a Mealy machine\cite{elliottMealy} and `Reactive` is a Moore machine\todo{Cite the Free package which may be the best source}, both of which have their values of `a` as the output alphabet and values of `i` as the input alphabet.
+Secondly, if `Future` is representable[^rep] (represented by some type `i`) then `Signal` is a Mealy machine\cite{elliottMealy} and `Reactive` is a Moore machine\cite{hackage:free}, both of which have their values of `a` as the output alphabet and values of `i` as the input alphabet.

 [^rep]: Isomorphic to `(->) r` for some `r`.
 The type `r` is said to *represent* the functor.